It is OK to STILL Need Help

 “But Alie B., “ I thought, “Just suck it up and figure it out alone.
 You have been in enough therapy; you shouldn’t need any more help.”
 My thoughts nagged at me.
 I let them nag at me until the middle of July…but eventually, enough was enough!
 I opened my email and sent an email to the dietitian I worked with ten years ago.
 A few more weeks passed and I logged on to a virtual Alliance support group (thanks to some gentle nudging from McCall).
 Finally, I held my breath and picked up the phone to call a new therapist based in Birmingham.

-It took me months to come to terms with the fact that it is OK to STILL need help.
 Now, I can finally exhale big, cleansing exhales.
 I can sleep at night without my disordered thoughts causing me to toss and turn.
 I am taking some of the bravest steps in therapy that I have ever taken.
 It doesn’t matter that I started this work as a preteen, I can still come back to it.

 If the uncharted waters of this pandemic are causing you to feel farther and farther from your recovered self, I am sending you all the love right now.
 And I want to gently nudge you the way McCall encouraged me.
 Take one new step.
 This pandemic is causing us to try enough new ways of living already, what is one new action step?
 Call a friend and let them know what is REALLY going on with you.
 Send a reach out email to an old care provider or maybe start fresh with someone new.
-Log in on Mondays to the Alliance Recovery Check-In group (that step is free).
+Log in to the Alliance Recovery Check-In groups (that step is free).
 It doesn’t matter how long or winding your recovery road has stretched, you are worthy of support.
 You are beyond worthy of support.
 And you can always STILL ask for help.

 Alie B. is an optimist, actor, and disability inclusion consultant.
 She has performed on tour, off-Broadway, and regionally.
 When not onstage, Alie B. works with arts organizations, businesses, and educators on building a more inclusive world for people with disabilities.
 She is currently pursuing a Master’s in Arts in Medicine from the University of Florida.
 For more, visit www.aliebgorrie.com (Instagram @aliebg)